jarppa/raspi-bt-audio-sink/README.md

 python-gobject
 bluez-tools

-Disclamer
+Important
 ---------
-Installing will modify your bluez and pulseaudio configurations!
-This can lead to unexpected behaviour.
+These scripts will modify your system.
+This can lead to unexpected behaviour on your installation.
 Backups of original configs are stored to this project's path.
 You've been warned!

 Install
 -------
+Configure your system:
 $ ./configure

+Install scripts:
 $ ./install

 Improvements
 ------------